 Successfully Defended Dissertations

-We congratulate Dr. Walter Bierbauer, Dr. Stefanie Lindner, Dr. Tabea Meier, and Dr. Hannah Süss on their accomplishment and wish them all the best for their future endeavors!
+We congratulate Dr. Elisa Weber on her accomplishment and wish her all the best for her future endeavors!

 Dr. Katharina Bernecker